wiseacre7/amberwisedesigns/index.md

 ## Digital Art Portfolio
-A link to my digital art can be found below:
+A link to my digital art can be found here:
 [Digital Art Portfolio](/photos.md)